A mixed local-nonlocal H\'enon problem in $\mathbb{R}^N$: Introduction

-This operator is a mixed local–nonlocal operator, reducing to the classical $p-$Laplacian when $\gamma=1$, and to the fractional $p-$Laplacian when $\gamma=0$.
-In the linear case (that is, $p=2$) it admits a probabilistic interpretation: the local component corresponds to the continuous part of the dynamics, while the nonlocal component models jump behavior.
+Hence, this operator is a mixed local–nonlocal operator, reducing to the classical $p-$Laplacian when $\gamma=1$, and to the fractional $p-$Laplacian when $\gamma=0$.
+We will usually take $s\in (0, 1]$, identifying the case $\gamma=1$ with $s=1$.
+In the linear case (that is, $p=2$) the operator $\mathcal{L}_{s,p,\gamma}$ admits a probabilistic interpretation: the local component corresponds to the continuous part of the dynamics, while the nonlocal component models jump behavior.

 The existence and qualitative properties of solutions for mixed local–nonlocal operators with nonlinear terms is an active area of research.
-Related results on bounded domains can be found, for instance, in \cite{SV, BDVV, DSFV, ZHT, MMV, GL, SVWZ}.
+Related results on bounded domains can be found, for instance, in \cite{BDVV, DSFV, GL, ZHT, MMV, SVWZ}.

 Our primary goal is to study the existence of weak solutions to \eqref{eq}, defined variationally via the corresponding energy functional.